LOKii1612/Rail_India/README.md

 🚆 Rail_India - Train Booking Application
 =========================================

-WorkIndia is a React-based train booking application that allows users to search for trains, view available seats, and book tickets seamlessly.
+Rail_India is a React-based train booking application that allows users to search for trains, view available seats, and book tickets seamlessly.
 The frontend is styled with Bootstrap and interacts with a backend API.

 📌 Features
 ============